traefik/traefik/docs/content/routing/routers/index.md

     Use a `*Prefix*` matcher if your service listens on a particular base path but also serves requests on sub-paths.
     For instance, `PathPrefix: /products` would match `/products` but also `/products/shoes` and `/products/shirts`.
     Since the path is forwarded as-is, your service is expected to listen on `/products`.

+!!! info "Restricting Rules Using PathExcept"

+    Occasionally it happens that certain paths have to be excluded and it is not simply possible to list only the valid ones.
+    For example, a service might expose a path, which must be kept private.

+    Use a combined `Path` together with a `PathExcept`, like ```Path(`/service`) && PathExcept(`.*/secret`)```.
+    This example allows each subpath of `/service` except those ending with `/secret`, e.g., `/service/foo/secret`.

 ### Priority